Data-Horde/ytcc-archive/README.md

 After completing the above setup steps, simply run `python3 worker.py`.

 ### Heroku
 A wrapper repo for free and easy deployment and environment configuration, as well automatic updates every 24-27.6 hours is available.
-Deploy up to 5 instances of it to a free Heroku account (total max runtime 550 hours) with no need for credit card verification by clicking the button below.
+Deploy up to 5 instances of it to a free Heroku account (total max monthly runtime 550 hours) with no need for credit card verification by clicking the button below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Data-Horde/ytcc-archive-heroku)

 ## Bonus Features
 ### Export Captions and Titles/Descriptions Manually
-Simply run `python3 ytcc-exporter.py` followed by a list of space-separated YouTube video IDs, and all community-contributed captioning and titles/descriptions in all languages will be exported.
+Simply run `python3 exporter.py` followed by a list of space-separated YouTube video IDs, and all community-contributed captioning and titles/descriptions in all languages will be exported.

 ### Discover Videos Manually
 Simply run `python3 discovery.py` followed by a list of space-separated YouTube video IDs and a list of discovered video, channel and playlist IDs will be printed, as well as whether caption contributions are enabled.